JuliaMolSim/ASE.jl/README.md

 ### Summary

-Provides Julia wrappers for some of ASE's functionality, to be used within [JuLIP.jl](https://github.com/libAtoms/JuLIP.jl).
+Provides Julia wrappers for a limited subset of ASE's functionality, to be used within [JuLIP.jl](https://github.com/libAtoms/JuLIP.jl).
 On top of `JuLIP.jl`, which is a pure Julia library, `ASE.jl` also provides an interface to ASE, via [PyCall.jl].

 ### Getting Started